-

 The boat ride allowed for great views of the canyon walls.

-I continued on to the charming colonial city of San Cristobal de las Casas.
+I continued to the charming colonial city of San Cristobal de las Casas.
 The city is set in a mountainous highland valley surrounded by verdant pine forest making for a gorgeous backdrop.
 I spent an afternoon and the following day exploring the colourful cobblestone streets, churches and markets.

 The main square, like in many Spanish colonial cities, is the religious centre and home to the Cathedral and City Hall.
 Built in 1528, the strikingly colourful façade of the cathedral is beautiful and in contrast to the other cathedrals I had seen in Mexico so far.